Where To Eat Down The Shore: Long Beach Island

-Everyone knows that setting a calendar reminder a few weeks in advance is the only way to get a reservation at Pizzeria Beddia in Philly or Carbone in Manhattan, but you should also keep it in mind if you plan on eating at Black Eyed Susan’s in Harvey Cedars.
+Everyone knows that setting a calendar reminder a few weeks in advance is the only way to get a reservation at Her Place Supper Club in Philly or Carbone in Manhattan, but you should also keep it in mind if you plan on eating at Black Eyed Susan’s in Harvey Cedars.
 This BYOB spot is constantly packed with people celebrating special occasions, like a kid’s completion of freshman year, or an anniversary (while their freshman kid raids their liquor cabinet back at the house).
-The reason this white tablecloth restaurant is constantly slammed is the seafood-focused American food, like doughy, charred gnocchi with big chunks of lobster, and tender tilefish over thick vichyssoise.
+The reason this white-tablecloth restaurant is constantly slammed is the seafood-focused American food, like doughy, charred gnocchi with big chunks of lobster, and a big portion of shrimp and grits.

 We may not have been close friends with the kid at school who had the party house, but we still hung out there every afternoon in the summer.
-Tucker’s Tavern feels like that kid’s house, and the huge square bar in the middle of this spot in Beach Haven is where you should find yourself during Happy Hour (3-7pm every day).
-Their Bloody Marys are topped with jumbo shrimp, bacon, and blue cheese-stuffed olives, and they go great with a basket of wings and $1 oysters.
-Like at the party house in high school, there’s usually someone playing guitar in the corner, and there’s a roof where you can watch the sunset with someone who you asked to prom (15 years ago).
+Tucker’s Tavern feels like that kid’s house, and the huge square bar in the middle of this spot in Beach Haven is where you should find yourself during Happy Hour (4-7pm every day) eating baskets of wings and $1 oysters.
+Similar to the party house in high school, there’s usually someone playing guitar in the corner, and there’s a roof where you can watch the sunset with someone who you asked to prom (15 years ago).